torgeir/cljs-workshop/readme.md

 **Step 2**

+- Click "Install" when prompted to install the "Dev Containers" extension.
-- Press "Reopen in container" in the lower right corner
+- Click "Reopen in container" when prompted to open the repo's dev container.

 **Step 3**